pirsch-analytics/docs/docs/get-started/frontend-integration.md

 And you're done!
 Your website is now sending page views to Pirsch.

 Note that only page views for the hostname you enter will be accepted.
 A pageview for **sub.example.com** won't be accepted if you've configured **example.com**.
 They are considered completely different websites and you will need to add a new dashboard or [additional domain](/advanced/domains-rollup) for them.
 The only exception to this is `www` in front of your top level domain.
 For example, `www.example.com` will be accepted for `example.com` and vice versa.
 You can also create [roll-up views](/advanced/domains-rollup) to combine data from multile websites.

+The script will also track programmatic URL changes by default.
+This is useful if your website is a SPA (single-page application) or if you use anchors.
+You can disable this behavior by adding the `data-disable-history` parameter to the script.
+This also works for the `pirsch-extended.js` script.

 ## Testing the Integration